furei19/ESP8266-LocalChatroom/README.md

 # 💬 ESP8266 Local Chatroom

-A fun project that transforms an ESP8266 board into a standalone Wi-Fi hotspot and local chat server, enabling real-time communication between connected devices.
+**“A fun project ⚡ that transforms an ESP8266 board into a standalone Wi-Fi hotspot 📶 and local chat server 💬, enabling real-time communication 🔄 between connected devices.

-Users can connect with their phones or laptops, open a webpage, and chat with everyone else on the same hotspot — no mobile data or internet required!
+Users can connect with their phones 📱 or laptops 💻, open a webpage 🌐, and chat with everyone else on the same hotspot — no mobile data 🚫📶 or internet required!”**

 ## Status: Unfinished 🚧